-All happening inside of your mouth, your surgeon will cut the bone above your teeth (below both eye sockets) so that the entire top jaw – including the roof of your mouth and your upper teeth – will be able to move as one unit.
+A maxillary osteotomy will happen entirely inside your mouth (leaving no facial scars), your surgeon will start by cutting the bone above your teeth (below both eye sockets) allowing the entire top jaw to move as one unit.
 The jaw and upper teeth will be moved forward until they fit properly with the lower teeth.

-Once the jaw is realigned, tiny screws and plates will hold the bone in its new position.
-These screws – which are smaller than a bracket used for braces – will become integrated into the bone structure over time.
+Once the jaw is realigned, tiny screws and plates will be placed to hold the bone in its new position.
+The screws are smaller than a bracket and will eventually become integrated into the bone structure.

-An open bite occurs when excess bone grows above the molars, causing what is normally a flat and even surface to become angled.
-When you bite down, your molars touch but your front teeth don’t touch each other, making chewing difficult.
+An open bite occurs when excess bone grows above the molars, causing the surface to become angled.
+When you bite down, the molars touch but the front teeth fail to touch each other, making chewing difficult.
 To fix this, your surgeon will shave away or remove the excess bone.

 Lower Jaw (Mandibular Osteotomy):

-A significantly receded lower jaw can be corrected by a procedure called mandibular osteotomy.
+A significantly receded lower jaw can be corrected by a procedure called a mandibular osteotomy.
 In this procedure, the surgeon will make a cut behind the molars as well as lengthwise down the jawbone so the front of the jaw can move as one unit.
-As a result, the jaw will slide smoothly into its new position.
-Screws will hold the jawbone together until it heals.
+The jaw will then slide smoothly into its new position.
+Screws will be placed to hold the jawbone together until it heals.

 Chin Surgery (genioplasty):

 A deficient chin often accompanies a severely receded lower jaw.
-Deficient chin can be fixed by a procedure called genioplasty, where you surgeon will cut your chin bone and secure it into a new position.
+The deficient chin can be fixed by a procedure called genioplasty, where your surgeon will cut your chin bone and secure it into a new position.
 Typically, surgeons can alter the jaw and restructure the chin during surgery.

 Contact Your Comprehensive Orthodontic Care Providers Today

-Our talented orthodontists are more than happy to help you with any orthodontic issue that may arise.
-We can assure you that our skill and extensive training have prepared us for almost anything, and we look forward to speaking with you about your options.
-If you would like to call one of our offices, please feel free to visit our locations page and find which is closest and most convenient to you.
-You can also fill out an appointment request online if you prefer.
+Our talented orthodontists will design a custom treatment plan to correct any orthodontic issues that may arise.
+We can assure you that our skill, extensive training, and vast experience have prepared us for almost anything, and we look forward to listening to your needs anddiscussing your treatment options.
+To call one of our offices, please visit our locations page and find the most convenient locationfor you.
+You can also fill out an appointment request online.
 We look forward to hearing from you soon!